Li Auto Inc. (LI)’s latest performance is not what we had anticipated - News Daemon

 Li Auto Inc. (NASDAQ: LI) Trading Performance Indicators

-Check out the current performance indicators for Li Auto Inc. (LI).
-In the past quarter, the stock posted a quick ratio of 2.20.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.74.
-Likewise, its price to free cash flow for the trailing twelve months is 22.96.
+You can see what Li Auto Inc. (LI) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 2.20.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 4.73.
+Likewise, its price to free cash flow for the trailing twelve months is 29.04.

 Technical Analysis of Li Auto Inc. (LI)

-The latest stats from [Li Auto Inc., LI] show that its last 5-days average volume of 5.63 million was inferior to 6.98 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 74.77%.
-Additionally, its Average True Range was 0.97.
+Let’s dig in a bit further.
+During the last 5-days, its volume was 13.42 million.
+That was better than the volume of 7.33 million it reported in year-ago period.
+As of the previous 9 days, the stock’s Stochastic %D was 90.88%.
+Additionally, its Average True Range was 1.24.

-During the past 100 days, Li Auto Inc.’s (LI) raw stochastic average was set at 62.96%, which indicates a significant increase from 57.70% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 45.19% in the past 14 days, which was lower than the 52.68% volatility it showed in the past 100 days.
+During the past 100 days, Li Auto Inc.’s (LI) raw stochastic average was set at 95.69%, which indicates a significant increase from 93.87% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 59.79% in the past 14 days, which was higher than the 56.72% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $23.54, while its 200-day Moving Average is $23.65.
-Now, the first resistance to watch is $24.19.
-This is followed by the second major resistance level at $24.45.
-The third major resistance level sits at $24.84.
-If the price goes on to break the first support level at $23.55, it is likely to go to the next support level at $23.16.
-Assuming the price breaks the second support level, the third support level stands at $22.90.
+At the time of writing, stock’s 50-day Moving Average is $23.87, while its 200-day Moving Average is $23.47.
+However, in the short run, Li Auto Inc.’s stock first resistance to watch stands at $29.95.
+Second resistance stands at $30.46.
+The third major resistance level sits at $31.15.
+If the price goes on to break the first support level at $28.75, it is likely to go to the next support level at $28.06.
+Assuming the price breaks the second support level, the third support level stands at $27.55.

 Li Auto Inc. (NASDAQ: LI) Key Stats